wizdmio/wizdm/apps/wizdm/src/assets/docs/en/aos.md

 </div>
 ```

-This customizations above will affect the container's children elements only, so, different triggering areas can be used for different containers.
+The customizations above will affect the container's children elements only, so, different triggering areas can be used for different containers.

 ## API Reference